 In 1998, Cleveland Municipal Court accepted a federal grant to establish the Greater Cleveland Drug Court.
-This specialized docket was presided over by the Honorable Larry A. Jones until his election to the Eighth District Court of Appeals in November 2008.
-The Honorable Anita Laster Mays assumed the position of drug court judge in January 2009.
+This specialized docket was presided over by the Honorable Larry A. Jones until his election to the Eighth District Court of Appeals in November 2008 and the Honorable Anita Laster Mays assumed the position of Drug Court judge in January 2009.
 The Honorable Lauren C. Moore began presiding over Drug Court in January 2015 following Judge Mays' election to the Eighth District Court of Appeals

 More than 1,100 people have successfully completed the Greater Cleveland Drug Court Program, which benefits not just the individuals involved, but also the community in which they live and all taxpayers.
 Average treatment typically costs approximately $3,000, while the cost of six months of incarceration averages $14,000.